UnionInternationalCheminsdeFer/OSDM/spec/models.md

 a notation akin to regular expressions.

-Offers should always contain a `minimalPrice` (= the price of the offer without any of the optional offer parts), a global service class, service level and flexibility.
+Offers should always contain a `minimalPrice` (= the price of the offer without any of the optional offer parts), a global service class and flexibility.
 Although the calculation rules for these global values are up to the OSDM provider, the following rules are recommended:

 - `ServiceClass`: the lowest class of a significant offer part should be the service class of the offer (1st class + 2nd class = 2nd class)

-- `ServiceLevel`: the highest service Level should be the service level of the offer  (bed + berth in compartment of 2 + berth in compartment of 4 = berth in compartment of 2)

 - `Flexibility`: the lowest flexibility of a significant offer part should be the service class of the offer (full flex + mid flex = mid flex)